SajeelHussain/DuckBot/README.md

 login.html: The login page for returning users.

-static/: Directory containing static files such as CSS and JavaScript.
+static/: Directory containing static files such as CSS file for styling

 requirements.txt: Lists the Python dependencies required to run the application.